Cancer patients benefit from UChicago Medicine’s city-suburban partnerships

 March 16, 2021

 The 62-year-old visited a few of the area’s top cancer centers to meet with doctors and learn about their treatment plans.
-When he met with Mitchell Posner, MD, and Daniel Catenacci, MD, at the University of Chicago Medicine Comprehensive Cancer Center in Hyde Park, Siadek was immediately impressed with their confidence, thoroughness and knowledge of the disease, as well as Posner’s credentials as one of the country’s top authorities on upper gastrointestinal cancers.
+When he met with Mitchell Posner, MD, at the University of Chicago Medicine Comprehensive Cancer Center in Hyde Park, Siadek was immediately impressed with his confidence, thoroughness and knowledge of the disease, as well as Posner’s credentials as one of the country’s top authorities on upper gastrointestinal cancers.

 But what ultimately convinced Siadek to choose UChicago Medicine for his cancer treatment was convenience.
 Posner could perform the complex surgery at the hospital’s main campus in Hyde Park, which was a 45-minute drive from Siadek’s house.
 But all of his chemotherapy treatments, blood work and other pre- and post-surgery tests could be done just 10 to 20 minutes away at the UChicago Medicine Comprehensive Cancer Center at Silver Cross Hospital in New Lenox and UChicago Medicine Orland Park.